 There are four simple reasons why a story may not rise above Honorable Mention.

-1. The idea for the story isn’t particularly fresh or interesting.
 You may not realize it, but the basic concept of your story has probably been done before.
 For example, let’s say that you decide to write a story about “Zombie Sharecroppers.”
 Great.
 You might write it beautifully, and I might get through the entire tale and enjoy it.
 But ultimately I have to look at it and ask, “Is the basic tenet of the story fresh and original?
 Did the author give it a surprise twist that lifted it above similar stories?”
 If the answer to both of those questions is no, then it will probably not get higher than an Honorable Mention.
 You’ll need to come at me next time with a fresh idea.